Two-scale series expansions for travelling wave packets in one-dimensional periodic media: One-dimensional formulation

-as the transform (\ref{Floquet_transform}) results in a decomposition of the spatial part $-(au_x)_x$ of the differential operator in (\ref{1D_orig_eqn}) into a ``direct integral'' of operators on the cell $Q,$ represented by the spatial part of (\ref{uhateqn}) with $\varepsilon(d/dx)$ replaced by $d/dy.$ The amplitude of the solution in each fibre at the frequency $\omega$ can then be analysed, resulting in the dynamic picture for all times $t$.
-One could argue then that it should be possible to study the behaviour of solutions to (\ref{1D_orig_eqn}) by applying the Fourier transform in time:
+where $\widetilde{u}(x/\varepsilon, \varkappa, \varepsilon, \omega)$ is the Gelfand transform (see (\ref{Floquet_transform})) of the initial value $u(x, 0, \varkappa, \varepsilon),$ and (\ref{time_harmonic}) simply describes its constant-frequency time evolution.
+The transform (\ref{Floquet_transform}) results in a decomposition of the spatial part $-(au_x)_x$ of the differential operator in (\ref{1D_orig_eqn}) into a ``direct integral'' of operators on the cell $Q,$ represented by the spatial $\varkappa$-parametrised part of (\ref{uhateqn}) with $\varepsilon(d/dx)$ replaced by $d/dy,$ showing that the representation of the solution by $\varkappa$-dependent components is constant in time.
+The component of the solution in each $\varkappa$-fibre at the frequency $\omega$ can then be analysed, resulting in the dynamic picture for all times $t$.
+One could argue then that it should be possible to study the behaviour of solutions to (\ref{1D_orig_eqn}) by applying the inverse Fourier transform in time:

 Changing the order of integration in the last identity (which can be justified under appropriate assumptions on the data in (\ref{1D_orig_eqn})), we obtain

 which is an alternative form of (\ref{uform}): one simply has